laurasandoval/lau-portfolio/_posts/transantiago-bot.md

 ![When in need of additional information, like a stop code, Transantiago Bot provided guidance to users on what it needed to proceed.](/assets/design-work/transantiago-bot/transantiago-bot-bus-stop-guided.png)

 When navigating through the persistent menu, Transantiago Bot guided users on what specific info was needed—like a stop code in this case—so they could get the help they needed without guesswork.

+---

+After serving around ~300 organic monthly active users, Transantiago Bot was eventually sunsetted in 2019, following a failed acquisition attempt by Chile's Ministry of Transport.
+In the words of their own technical project lead, it was cheaper for them to just "copy what I did," so they pulled back.
+They never did catch up to Transantiago Bot, though.
+Instead, they hired—I'm not kidding—a human employee to manually reply to their own chatbot behind the scenes.
+Unsurprisingly, it eventually stopped working a few months later.

+Maybe the real chatbots were the friends we made along the way.